-As of June 30, 2021, the Adviser and its affiliates and senior investment team held an aggregate of 0.80% of the Company's common stock.
-In addition, an affiliate of Enstar holds an indirect non-controlling ownership interest in the Adviser.
-As of June 30, 2021, subsidiaries of Enstar, including Cavello Bay, held an aggregate of 61.6% of the Company's common stock.
+As of June 30, 2022, the Adviser and its affiliates and senior investment team held an aggregate of 0.8% of the Company's common stock.
+Additionally, the senior investment team held an aggregate of 0.1% of the Series A Term Preferred Stock as of June 30, 2022.
+An affiliate of Enstar holds an indirect non-controlling ownership interest in the Adviser.
+As of June 30, 2022, subsidiaries of Enstar, including Cavello Bay, held an aggregate of 53.8% of the Company's common stock.